Nepal Raptor Conservation Program

 c.
 Movement Study of Indian Spotted Eagle using GPS satellite transmitter.

 d.
-Distribution, Movement and Breeding Ecology of Mountain Hawk Eagle.
+Ecology of Mountain Hawk Eagle.

 e.
 Tracking the movement of Himalayan Vulture Gyps himalayensis in Nepal.